alipali737/pen-test-docs/Tools/Metasploit.md

 Encoders can be specified when generating a payload in [[MSFvenom]] using the `-e` flag.
 A very popular encoder is `shikata_ga_nai` (*SGN*) which is described more [here](https://www.fireeye.com/blog/threat-research/2019/10/shikata-ga-nai-encoder-still-going-strong.html).
 We can see what encoders are available for a specific *exploit module + payload* combination using `show encoders`.

+## Plugins
+Plugins by default are pre-installed into the `/usr/share/metasploit-framework/plugins` directory.
+Once a plugin is in here, you can load it in metasploit with `load <plugin>`.

 ## Usage
 ### Initialise the msf console
 ```